-The eligibility criteria to avail of the scheme benefits are put forth below.
+The eligibility criteria to avail of the scheme benefits have been put forth below.

 The beneficiary of the Bank of India Sukanya Samriddhi Account must be a girl of age less than 10 years.
-If she is just 10 years old and applies for the scheme, she would require waiting for one year to open the account successfully.
-The account matures when the child attains 21 years.
+The account matures on the completion of 21 years from the date of its opening.
 However, the beneficiary must be at least 18 years old to make partial withdrawal up to 50% from the account.

 Bank of India Sukanya Samriddhi Account operator will be parents or the child's legal guardians till she attains 18 years.
 The parents or legal guardians must be a citizen of India.
 Only one parent or legal guardian from a family can get investment benefits from the account.

-Opening Bank of India Sukanya Samriddhi Account requires a minimum of INR 250 and a maximum of INR 1,50,000.
-The account gives the provision to increase the investment amount annually in the multiple of INR 50 if required.
+Opening a Bank of India Sukanya Samriddhi Account requires a minimum of Rs.250 and a maximum of Rs.1,50,000.
+The account gives the provision to increase the investment amount in multiples of Rs.50.

-The account has the following key features that help India's girl children create better financial provisions for future expenses.
+The key features of a BOI SSY account that help India's girl children create better financial provisions for future expenses are detailed below.

-Bank of India Sukanya Samriddhi Account can be opened for girl children of India whose age is less than 10 years.
-The parents or legal guardians of these girl children can open the account on behalf of the child.
-The girl child can manage the account once she becomes 18 years old.
-She can withdraw the money deposited in the account and its interest when the scheme matures, and the child becomes 21 years old.
+A Bank of India Sukanya Samriddhi Account can be opened for girl children of India whose age is less than 10 years.
+The parents or legal guardians of these children can open the account on behalf of the child.
+The girl child can manage the account once she turns 18 years old.
+Further, she can withdraw the money deposited in the account and its interest when the scheme matures after completing 21 years.

-One girl child can have one account.
+One girl child can have only one account.
 A family can buy a maximum of two plans for each of the two girl children.
-However, the family can buy more than two but not more than four plans for triplets or twins as applicable.
+However, the family can buy more than two in case of triplets or twins as applicable.

 Bank of India Sukanya Samriddhi Account benefits apply only to the girl child of India.
 It does not apply to a girl child who has gained NRI status.
-However, if the account holder changes its citizenship status to NRI, the scheme would not allow paying further deposits.
+If the account holder changes its citizenship status to NRI, the scheme would not allow paying further deposits.
 However, it will offer benefits to depositors on a non-repatriation basis once it matures.
-But, the account will not offer any maturity benefits.

-The beneficiary can deposit money at a minimum amount of INR 250 and a maximum of INR 1,50,000.
-They can increase the deposits by the amount in multiples of INR 50.
-However, if any amount more than INR 1,50,000 is deposited in the scheme, the additional money will not benefit.
+The beneficiary can deposit a minimum amount of Rs.250 and a maximum of Rs.1,50,000.
+They can increase the deposits in multiples of Rs.50.
+However, if an amount over Rs.1,50,000 is deposited, the additional money will not earn interest.

 The scheme offers 7.6% interest annually.
-The interest rate initially was 9.1%.
-The rate of interest changes as the government takes different provisions based on the market scenario.
+The rate of interest changes based on the market scenario.

-The account can be operated by the girl child once she attains 18 years.
-Before that, the parents or legal guardians of the child will operate the account.
+The girl child can operate the account once she attains 18 years.
+Before that, the parents or legal guardians of the child shall manage the account.

-Bank of India Sukanya Samriddhi Account offers the following key benefits and advantages to the beneficiary and nominees as applicable.
+Bank of India Sukanya Samriddhi Account offers the following key benefits and advantages to the beneficiary/nominees.

 Tax Benefits: The scheme offers tax benefits as per Section 80C of the Income Tax Act 1961.
-The tax benefits apply to the maximum amount of INR 1,50,000.
-The tax benefits will be offered to one parent or legal guardians of the child.
+The tax benefits apply to the maximum amount of Rs.1,50,000.
+The tax benefits will be offered to one parent or legal guardian of the child.

 “Tax benefit is subject to changes in tax laws.
 Standard T&C apply.”

-The policy offers flexibility to choose the deposit amount from a minimum of INR 250 to a maximum of INR 1,50,000.
-The policy operators can increase the amount of money invested annually in the multiple of INR 50.
-However, if they fail to deposit the required amount on the due date, they can continue the policy by paying a penalty of INR 50.
+The policy offers flexibility to choose the deposit amount from a minimum of Rs.250 to a maximum of Rs.1,50,000.
+The policy operators can increase the amount of money invested annually in multiple Rs.50.
+Even if they fail to deposit the required amount on the due date, they can continue the policy by paying a penalty of Rs.50.

 The policy offers a partial withdrawal facility.
-Once the girl child attains 18 years, she can withdraw money partially upto 50% of the money deposited for marriage and education purposes.
+Once the girl child attains 18 years, she can withdraw up to 50% of the funds deposited for marriage and education purposes.
 The partial withdrawal can be made in lump-sum or five installments as applicable.
-However, once the policy matures, the beneficiary can withdraw the amount deposited with the interests as applicable.
+Once the policy matures, the beneficiary can withdraw the full amount deposited with interest.

-The policy offers nominees to withdraw the deposited amount if the death of the insured child takes place.
-It allows upto four nominees from a family to avail benefits.
+The policy offers nominees to withdraw the deposited amount on the death of the insured child.

-The interested individuals are required to collect the details of the scheme from the nearest branch of the Bank of India or the website of the company.
-They can also access the scheme details from the RBI website or Post offices.
-They must read all the information mentioned in the document if they can continue the scheme until the girl attains 21 years.
+Interested individuals can collect details of the scheme from the nearest Bank of India branch or its website.
+They can also access the scheme details from the RBI website or Post Offices.
+They must read all the information mentioned in the document and decide if they can continue with the scheme until its maturity.

-The individuals are required to fill up the application form by providing the necessary details and submitting related documents to the Bank of India branch to purchase the scheme successfully.
+The individuals are required to fill up the application form by providing the necessary documents to the Bank of India branch to purchase the scheme successfully.
 They can make payments through the digital or offline platform.
-They must continue to deposit the amount required to get the estimated benefits.
+It is important to note that they must continue to deposit the amount required to get the estimated benefits.

 The parents or the legal guardians of the girl child must submit the following documents to help operate the account successfully.

 To apply for the Bank of India Sukanya Samriddhi Account, the interested individuals must fill up and submit the scheme's application form successfully.
-They can get the application form from the Bank of India website or the bank's nearest branch.
+They can get the application form from the Bank of India website or the nearest branch of the bank.

 The proof of date of birth of the girl child must be provided.
 The applicable certificates are Voter ID, Aadhar Card, Passport, etc.

 The bank authority is required to operate the KYC process of the account holder.
-The account holders are required to submit documents such as Voter’s ID, Aadhar Card, Passport, License, etc., to help the bank to operate the KYC process successfully
+The account holders are required to submit documents such as Voter’s ID, Aadhar Card, Passport, License, etc., to help the bank to complete the process successfully.

-The individuals must submit the passport-sized photo of the account holder with the files to open the Bank of India Sukanya Samriddhi Account.
+The individuals must submit a passport-sized photo of the account holder along with the documents to open a Bank of India Sukanya Samriddhi Account.

-For partial withdrawal, once the child attains 18 years, the account holders are required to submit an educational certificate or marriage certificate as required to validate the reason for withdrawal.
+For partial withdrawal, once the child attains 18 years, the account holders must submit an educational certificate or marriage certificate to validate the reason for withdrawal.

-The account holders can close the account if they suffer from any terminal diseases or death.
-In case of the beneficiary's death, the balance with interest upto the date of death will be offered to the guardian or the parents.
+The account holders can close the account if they suffer from any terminal illnesses or death.
+In case of the beneficiary's death, the balance with interest up to the date of death will be offered to the guardian or the parents.
 The interest rate on the amount between the date of death and the date of closure will be applicable at the Post Office Savings Account interest rate.